-Fred Phelps was born in Meridian, Mississippi on November 29, 1929.
-His current occupation is rabblerouser, hatemonger, and preacher for the Westboro Baptist Church, a Primitive Baptist church in Topeka, Kansas.
-He has also worked as a vacuum cleaner salesman and as a lawyer.
-He has been disbarred for defrauding his clients, lying in court, and harrassment.
-He enjoys competing in triathlons and exercises daily.
+American hatemonger (1929-2014).
+He was born in Meridian, Mississippi on November 29, 1929.
+His best-known occupation was as rabblerouser, hatemonger, and preacher for the Westboro Baptist Church, a Primitive Baptist church in Topeka, Kansas.
+He also worked as a vacuum cleaner salesman and as a lawyer.
+He was disbarred for defrauding his clients, lying in court, and harrassment.
+He enjoyed competing in triathlons and exercised daily.

 Phelps was, by all accounts, a shy and unassuming, though frequently very angry, boy.
 He was an Eagle Scout, ran hurdles, played in the band, worked for the school newspaper, and was a Golden Gloves boxing contender.
 He graduated sixth in his class at the age of 16 and was recommended to West Point.
 Because of his age, he had to wait a year before he could enter West Point, and at some point during that year, he attended a Methodist revival, found God, and turned away from his military dreams to pursue a life as a minister.

 Phelps attended Bob Jones University.
 In the summer of 1947, he and two other students were assigned to preach to and convert non-believers and encourage them to join fundamentalist churches.
 They chose to preach at Vernal, Utah, mainly because it was a hotbed of evil Mormonism.
 They met with limited success, mainly because Phelps was insulting and belligerent to everyone he came across.
 But at the end of the summer, they returned to the university, and Phelps was ordained as a minister at the ripe old age of 17.